 Remember the previous entry

-Whether it needs to be shown on the PDF report
+Whether the field needs to be shown on the PDF report

 Continue adding the different elements to the form, adding different sections when needed to help organise the form and help operatives navigate to the right areas when on-site